Merced17/FloodPrediction-ML/README.txt

 * probabilities.csv

 Acknowledgments
-This project is part of a study on urban flood risks in San Luis Potosí (SLP) using machine learning techniques.
+This project is part of a study on urban flood exposure in San Luis Potosí (SLP), Mexico using machine learning techniques.